ibmresilient/resilient-community-apps/fn_service_now/docs/customize_snow_guide/README.md

 | record | `GlideRecord` | `GlideRecord` object of the current table record (usually this is `current` in Workflows) |

 #### Returns:
-*A string containing the Reference ID of the SOAR record*
+*A string containing the Reference ID of the SOAR record*.

 ---

 ### `getResilientReferenceLink(GlideRecord record)`

-* Gets the IBM SOAR Reference Link to directly access the record in SOAR
+* Gets the SOAR Reference Link to directly access the record in SOAR.

 #### Parameters:
 | Name | Type | Description |